 5 Main Reasons Why Your Store Is Not Making Sales

 - Problems with your store

 - Problems with the product page

 - Problems with your shopping cart and checkout page

 These five main factors offer more specific reasons why you are not making sales.
 Let’s take a look at it further.

 Factors that make potential customers look away from your store

 1. Loading speed.
 If your store is set on a website, your website’s loading time must be taking too long.
 A survey by Akamai says that web users abandon a site if it doesn’t load within 3 seconds.
 This means that you are losing sales and potential customers too.
-This is also why on eBay “active content” is restricted (check out our 2017 eBay update article for more info on that), it takes a long time to load and potentially will lead to users leaving the site.
+This is also why on eBay “active content” is restricted, it takes a long time to load and potentially will lead to users leaving the site.

 2. Inappropriate design for your e-commerce store.
 Your choice of design or theme should clearly show what your store is all about.
 Choose a template suitable for the products you sell.
 If you have your own website, make sure to have a web design that matches your e-commerce store.
 Proper designs and templates prove to entice visitors to become potential buyers.

 3. Bugs and errors.
 Test your store for any errors.
 One of the things that frustrate buyers online are errors and bugs where they either cannot get to the page they need to see or the store appears unclear and unprofessional.
 That is also the reason for many sellers to choose to work with big marketplaces such as eBay, Amazon, Etsy etc. over starting their own store, this is also one of the reasons for these marketplaces to charge a high sales fee in exchange for the flawless service they provide.
 Yet, today there are self-website building platforms like Shopify and Wix which allow users to build their own bug-less store websites.